 On September 4, 1855, Mosby was licensed to practice law in Virginia.
 Mosby first practiced law in Howardsville, 25 miles south of Charlottesville.
 Here he met Pauline Clarke, whose father was a noted Kentucky Congressman.
 On December 30, 1857, Pauline Clarke and John Mosby were married in Nashville.
 They shared a love of literature and the classics, often reading to each other.

 In 1858, the couple moved to Bristol in southwest Virginia where Mosby practiced law.
-Mosby reluctantly drilled with the local militia, the Washington Mounted Rifles, active in the wake of John Brown’s Raid.
-According to a fellow soldier, Mosby was not a good example of a soldier—he didn’t always show up for drill, and he didn’t seem to have much interest in the military!
+Mosby reluctantly drilled with the local militia, the Washington Mounted Rifles.
+According to a fellow soldier, Mosby was not a good example of a soldier—he didn’t always show up for drill, and he didn’t seem to have much interest in the military.
 Mosby opposed Virginia’s secession, supporting the Union.
 But once the shooting started at Fort Sumter, all that changed.
-With a rebellion declared, Virginia decided to secede and Mosby changed his mind as so many Virginians did.
+With a rebellion declared, Virginia voted to secede and Mosby changed his mind as so many Virginians did.

 In May 1861 in Abingdon, Virginia, Mosby was mustered into the local Confederate unit, Company D of the 1st Virginia Cavalry.
 J.E.B.
 Stuart was the regiment’s colonel and commander.
 Mosby entered as a private but was one of the first six men in the unit to receive a new Colt six-shooter.